Do you want to learn Spanish abroad?

-Do not know if to choose Mexico or Spain?
+Don’t know whether to choose Mexico or Spain?

-I’ll explain what are the Pros and Cons of Traveling to these countries …
+I’ll explain the pros and cons of traveling to these countries …

-Many students who want to travel abroad to study Spanish do not know where to go.
+Many students who want to travel abroad to study Spanish don’t know where to go.

 Which is the best place to learn Spanish?